LinkedInLearning/openai-api-introduction-4564116/README.md

 This is the repository for the LinkedIn Learning course OpenAI API: Introduction.
 The full course is available from [LinkedIn Learning][lil-course-url].

+The OpenAI API gives you programmatic access to OpenAI’s GPT system for everything from chat (your own ChatGPT clone) to image processing through Dall-E, to audio processing with Whisper, to building custom assistants and more.
+In this course you’ll learn how the OpenAI API works, how to use it both in the OpenAI playground and in your own apps, and where to find up-to-date documentation and examples.

 _See the readme file in the main branch for updated instructions and information._

 ## Instructions